Don Antonio station

 Don Antonio station is an under-construction Metro Rail Transit (MRT) station located on the MRT Line 7 (MRT-7) system along Commonwealth Avenue in Holy Spirit, Quezon City.
-Landmarks near the station include the Ever Gotesco Commonwealth shopping mall and Shopwise Commonwealth.
 Its working title was Station 5.

 As of 31 January 2023, the project is 66.07% complete.
-The station's construction is to be finished by 2025.
+The station's construction is to be finished by 2026, while the target for full operation is in 2027.

+Station details

+Don Antonio station is located along the barangay boundary of Matandang Balara and Holy Spirit, Quezon City, along Commonwealth Avenue.
+It is apparently named after the adjacent Don Antonio area.
+Once completed, it will serve two nearby shopping establishments, such as Shopwise Commonwealth and Ever Gotesco.
+It will be connected to various local bus routes via the Ever Gotesco bus stop, as well as the Quezon City Bus Service Route 2 via St. Peter Parish.